balakg/transects-eccv2020/README.md

 # Transects-ECCV2020

 ## Overview
-This is a dataset of real and synthetic hukan faces along with attribute annotations acquired through Amazon Mechanical Turk studies.
-We annotated seven attributes per face image: age, facial hair, gender, hair length, makeup, skin color, and smiling.
-For synthetic images, we also annotated 'uncanniness' to prune badly generated examples.

-We annotated each attribute using 4-6 semantic levels.
-You can find our Mechanical Turk survey layouts with these levels in 'turk-layouts'.
+This is a dataset of real and synthetic human faces along with attribute annotations acquired through Amazon Mechanical Turk experiments.
+We annotated seven attributes per face: age, facial hair, gender, hair length, makeup, skin color, and smiling.
+For the synthetic transect images, we also annotated 'uncanniness' to help prune out badly generated examples for analysis.
+We used 4-6 semantic levels per attribute -- you can find our Mechanical Turk survey layouts explaining these levels in 'turk-layouts.'

-The synthetic faces, which we call 'transects', vary faces along skin color, hair length and gender attributes while attempting to hold other attributes constant.
-We used this data to conduct bias analyses of gender classifiers with respect to these factors.
+The synthetic faces in this repository, which we call 'transects', vary faces along skin color, hair length and gender attributes while attempting to hold other attributes constant.
+Unlike datasets collected ''in the wild,'' transects offer better control and balance over facial attributes, allowing for **experimental** rather than observational(https://en.wikipedia.org/wiki/Observational_study) analyses of downstream face analysis systems or human observers.

 If you use this dataset, please cite our paper:

 > **Towards causal benchmarking of bias in face analysis algorithms**<br>